This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 You have options, including self-testing at home, testing at a pharmacy or testing lab, even some doctor’s offices offer testing.
 Make sure you use doctors, pharmacies and labs in your health plan’s network for maximum benefits.
 Learn more about your testing options.

-Coverage of testing, vaccines and treatment will vary based on your plan, and coverage related to COVID-19 can change.
+Coverage of testing and vaccines may vary based on your plan.
 Go to What’s Covered for the most up-to-date information.